 - Mileage reimbursement is allowable for travel necessary to carry out the objectives of the grant project.
-If institutional policy reimburses at a lower rate, Awarded Applicant must claim that lower rate. - Airfare is allowable at the lowest fare available. - Car rental fee (at destination) is not allowable unless other transportation such as taxi or shuttle is not available for performing official business or unless car rental is more cost effective than alternate modes of travel.
-Gasoline for the rental car is allowable. - Airport parking is allowable. - Taxi fares for official business are allowable.
-Tips cannot be reimbursed. - Itemized miscellaneous business expenses (such as business phone calls, printing, or materials) for carrying out official business of the meeting, conference, or workshop are allowable.
+If institutional policy reimburses at a lower rate, Awarded Applicant must claim that lower rate; - Airfare is allowable at the lowest fare available; - Car rental fee (at destination) is not allowable unless other transportation such as taxi or shuttle is not available for performing official business or unless car rental is more cost effective than alternate modes of travel.
+Gasoline for the rental car is allowable; - Airport parking is allowable; - Taxi fares for official business are allowable.
+Tips cannot be reimbursed; - Itemized miscellaneous business expenses (such as business phone calls, printing, or materials) for carrying out official business of the meeting, conference, or workshop are allowable; and

-Registration fees to attend workshops or conferences are allowable.
-Social events or recreational events available at a cost above the basic registration fee may not be paid from grant funds.
+- Registration fees to attend workshops or conferences are allowable.
+Social events or recreational events available at a cost above the basic registration fee may not be paid from grant funds. - Awarded Applicant may claim less than the maximum meal reimbursement rate for a duty point and use the amount of the reduction to increase the maximum lodging reimbursement rate for the duty point.
+This is allowable for in-state and out-of-state travel.